tulir/shitlerd/README.md

   * Field `players` - A map of players and their roles.
 All roles will be. `unknown` if the client is liberal or the client is hitler and there are over 6 players.
 * Type `president` - The president is choosing a chancellor
   * Field `name` - The name of the president.
+  * Field `unpickable` - Array of names that can't be chosen as the chancellor
 * Type `startvote` - The president has picked a chancellor and players must vote.
   * Field `president` - The name of the president.
   * Field `chancellor` - The name of the chancellor.